About Developing Roots

 A new, exciting and innovative approach to teaching mathematics in the Kindergarten and Pre-Kindergarten years!

-You have a unique opportunity to participate in an institute that will introduce you to Mathodology’s brand new curriculum Developing Roots.
+You have a unique opportunity to participate in an workshop that will introduce you to Mathodology’s brand new curriculum Developing Roots.
 Work alongside the authors to see how lessons were developed and understand how each supports the ways our young mathematicians think and learn.
-Each lesson incorporates a three-part format—first, students explore a given task; next, they practice through a hands-on activity; last, they reflect on their learning through the use of a reflective think!Pad.
+Each lesson incorporates a three-part format—first, students explore a given task; next, they practice through a hands-on activity; last, they reflect on their learning through the use of a student think!Pad.

 You’ll see the way lessons spiral and methods are offered in order to develop your own abilities to differentiate

-Expect to learn the whys and the hows behind the education of mathematics during the foundational years.
+Expect to learn the whys and the hows behind the mathematics during the foundational years.
 Be prepared to take a fresh look at assessment and how to translate student work into evidence of learning.
 By the end of these three days, you’ll be inspired and excited to apply your new ideas and tools, making mathematics in your classroom come alive for your students.